-The capital of the Netherlands, Amsterdam is one of the most popular tourist destinations in Europe, welcoming in over five million people each year.
+The capital of the Netherlands, Amsterdam is one of the most popular tourist destinations in Europe and is considered very safe to travel, welcoming in over five million people each year.
 From the historic Anne Frank House to the renowned Red Light District, here are the top 10 things to do in the vibrant city of Amsterdam.

 1. Take A Tour of the Anne Frank House

 The author of the most widely-read book in the world, teenager Anne Frank, and her family, were hiding in Amsterdam during World War II.
 This is the very same house that the family hid in, and it has now been turned into a museum.

 The tour begins on the ground floor, and takes you up the steep stairs to the secret annex that housed the family.
 Anne’s room has been preserved extremely well, with the walls still sporting the photos of movie stars, as well as magazine clippings, that the teenager had decorated her room with.

 If you are familiar with the Diary of Anne Frank, you will know that the family were captured and taken to concentration camps.
 At the end of the museum tour, you will be able to watch a few video clips that depict life in these camps.